Banning "The Mikado"

 So what was it that suddenly made this hugely popular production of twenty year's standing such a danger to public morals that it's further production needed to be prevented?
 Gilbert's librettos were often severely biting in their satire of British politics and institutions, and even though Gilbert frequently softened the blow, as in this case, by setting them in exotically distant or imaginary locations, the public of the day understood the allusions all too well so that these popular operettas frequently raised the ire of certain humourless politicians and public officials.
 But 'The Mikado' had by now been performed many hundreds of times, both in London and in the provinces, over a period of two decades, so that the bite of it's satire had softened greatly with the passage of time.
 Nor had it ever in that period caused offence to the public or incited the ire of the censor.

 The simple answer to why the much loved comic opera suddenly became so objectionable as to warrant the withdrawal of it's licence was a purely political one, and, as such, arguably, a gross misuse of the Lord Chamberlain's powers.
-Indeed it was not the morals of the great British public that risked being offended by the operetta, but those of Prince Fushimi, an important visitor from Japan about to arrive in London.
+Indeed it was not the morals of the great British public that risked being offended by the operetta, but the delicate sensibilities of Prince Fushimi, an important visitor from Japan about to arrive in London.
 At first glance, it appears somewhat absurd to suppose that 'The Mikado' might have been offensive to the Japanese since, despite it's setting, the operetta was clearly about Britain, with its satire clearly directed at domestic, not Japanese, mores and institutions.
 But the problem was in the very character of the Mikado himself, a personage whom the Japanese held in particularly high reverence and did not like to see being taken lightly in jest.

 But if the offence it might have caused to the visiting Japanese dignitary was only potential, the offence that it's ban caused to the British public was both real and immediate.
 Within days, Mrs. D'Oyly-Carte, widow of Richard D'Oyly-Carte and now head of the D'Oyly-Carte opera company, had received thousands of letters of support from indignant members of the public as well as numerous telegrams from members of the theatrical fraternity.